RyuuXS/Reforestation/README.md

-## I adopted my dog from a blacksmith.
-As soon as we got home he made a bolt for the door.
+## I have the heart of a lion... and a lifetime ban from the San Diego Zoo.